Skip to main content

 Image used with permission by copyright holder

 Although often described as the Wagyu of Korea, the reality is that the Hanwoo breed predates all Japanese cattle.
-Cows first arrived in Japan from the Asian mainland over 2,000 years ago, with many of these first generation cattle hailing from the Korean peninsula.
-Between 1868 and 1910, there was also an infusion of Korean genetics to cattle raised in the Japanese prefectures of Kumamoto and Kochi.
-In fact, Red Wagyu/Akasuhi cattle bears a strong physical resemblance to the Hanwoo breed.
+Cows first arrived in Japan from the Asian mainland over 2,000 years ago, with many of these first-generation cattle hailing from the Korean peninsula.
+Between 1868 and 1910, Korean genetics were also infused into cattle raised in the Japanese prefectures of Kumamoto and Kochi.
+In fact, Red Wagyu/Akasuhi cattle bear a strong physical resemblance to the Hanwoo breed.

 Historically, beef consumption was rare in Korea since cows were primarily used as farm animals.
 The Hanwoo breed was originally used exclusively as a draught animal and not for meat.
 Hanwoo is one of the four native breeds of Korean cattle.
 The other three breeds are: Jeju Heugu (Jeju black cattle), Chikso (Korean brindle cattle), and Heugu (Korean black cattle).